ad-freiburg/pfaedle/README.md

 ## Generating shapes for a specific MOT

-To generate shapes only for a specific mot, use the `-m` option.
+To generate shapes for a specific mot only, use the `-m` option.
 Possible values are either `tram`, `bus`, `coach`, `rail`, `subway`, `ferry`, `funicular`, `gondola`, `all` (default) or GTFS vehicle type codes (0, 1, 2, 3, 4, 5, 6, 7).